 Where's the report on Loretta Lynch and the tarmac meeting with Bill Clinton?

-I never heard of an exoneration before an investigation.
+I never heard of an exoneration before an investigation of any of you.

-Any of you think you're gonna get away with acid driving uh acid uh washing your your hard drive after emails are subpoenaed?
+Any of you think you're going to get away with acid-driving, acid washing your hard drive after emails are subpoenaed?

 Any of you think you'll get away with deleting subpoenaed emails?